tesseract-ocr/tessdoc/TrainingTesseract.md

 # Putting it all together

 That is all there is to it!
-All you need to do now is collect together all (shapetable, normproto, inttemp, pffmtable) the files and rename them with a `lang.` prefix, where lang is the 3-letter code for your language taken from http://en.wikipedia.org/wiki/List_of_ISO_639-2_codes and then run combine\_tessdata on them as follows:
+All you need to do now is collect together all the files (`shapetable`, `normproto`, `inttemp`, `pffmtable`) and rename them with a `lang.` prefix, where lang is the 3-letter code for your language taken from http://en.wikipedia.org/wiki/List_of_ISO_639-2_codes and then run `combine_tessdata` on them as follows:
 ```
 combine_tessdata lang.
 ```